 In Gainesville, temperatures rarely dip below freezing in the winter, and average highs in the summer rarely exceed the mid-80s.
 This makes it a great place to enjoy outdoor activities throughout the year.
 The city has many parks, playgrounds, and recreation areas to help residents and visitors enjoy the great outdoors.

 In the early 1900s, Jesse Jewell purchased land in Gainesville and began raising chickens.
 He started with a small operation and eventually built it into a large, successful business.
 This early success led Jewell to establish the Gainesville Poultry Company, which became the largest poultry producer in the world.

 As Gainesville’s poultry industry flourished, so did other related businesses.
-Feed mills, hatcheries and processing plants began to pop up in the area.
-This influx of businesses not only helped to create jobs and support the local economy, but it also helped to make Gainesville a famous tourist attraction.
+Feed mills, hatcheries, and processing plants began to pop up in the area.
+This influx of businesses not only helped to create jobs and support the local economy but also helped to make Gainesville a famous tourist attraction.